mpneuried/redis-heartbeat/README.md

 ## Breaking changes

+**Version `1.0.0`**
-**Version `1.0.0`** Since this version th emetrics are removed, to be able to install it for node 10.
+- Since this version the metrics are removed, to be able to install it for node 10.
+- Because of the use of coffee-script 2, also dropped support for node version `< 6`

 ## Install